MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Batching data size

 The batching policy data size is set for uncompressed data.
-When ingesting compressed data, the uncompressed data size if deduced as follows in descending order of accuracy:
+When ingesting compressed data, the uncompressed data size is evaluated as follows in descending order of accuracy:
           -
 * If the uncompressed size is provided in the ingestion source options, that value is used.
 * When ingesting local files using SDKs, Azure Data Explorer may inspect zip archives and gzip streams to assess their raw size.